Common Names: peppermint, peppermint oil

 What Have We Learned?

-- There’s not enough evidence to allow any conclusions to be reached about whether peppermint oil is helpful for nausea, the common cold, or other conditions.
+- There’s not enough evidence to allow any conclusions to be reached about whether peppermint oil is helpful for other conditions.

 What Do We Know About Safety?

-- Peppermint oil appears to be safe when taken orally (by mouth) in the doses commonly used.
-Excessive doses of peppermint oil can be toxic.
+- Peppermint oil appears to be safe when taken orally (by mouth) or applied topically in the doses commonly used.
+Peppermint oil has been safely used in many clinical trials.

-- No harmful effects of peppermint leaf tea have been reported.
+- Peppermint tea, which is made from peppermint leaves, appears to be safe.
 However, the long-term safety of consuming large amounts of peppermint leaf is unknown.

 Keep in Mind